halogenjs/view/Readme.md

       if(!err){

-        // create a new view, passing it our wrapped element and a new Hyperbone Model. new HyperboneView()
+        // create a new view, passing it our wrapped element and a new Halogen Model. new HalogenView()
-          .create( root, new HyperboneModel( doc ) );
+          .create( root, new HalogenModel( doc ) );

       }